LinkWentz/whos-that-pokemon/README.md

 │   ├── .jpg
 │   ├── .jpg
 │   └── ...
-├── PokemonData                  | All the images used to train and validate every model.
+├── PokémonData                  | All the images used to train and validate every model.
 │   ├── Test
 │   │   ├── Abra
 │   │   │   ├── .jpg